ykurata/stripe-react-node/README.md

 # Stripe with React and Node.JS

-This is a practice for Stripe set up with React and Node.
+This is a simple payment practice using Stripe with React and Node.
 Followed this tutorial.
 https://www.youtube.com/watch?v=lbEFSP1WAv0